Whenever there is a requirement for a new system, what would your approach be when it comes to implementing the system?

 Well, that’s about all the steps I ran to create a simple PHP web application with AppGini.

-Some of AppGini’s other features includes:
+Some of AppGini’s other features include:

 - Automatic PHP code generation